Muhammad-296/Digital-Clock/README.md

 **⭐ Star this repo if you find it helpful!**

-Made with ❤️ by the Microprocessor Team
+Made with ❤️ by the Microprocessor Team GR (5&6)

 </div>